 Study mode: Distance education

-The Graduate Diploma in Lifestyle Medicine (course code 2085) involves the following eight units that are available on a part time basis (maximum two units per semester).
-The offerings and sequencing of the units are shown below.
+The Graduate Diploma in Lifestyle Medicine (course code 2085) requires the completion of all 8 units shown below (maximum two units per semester).

 Sem 1 (Mar-Jun) 2021:

 LMLR50107 Processes in Lifestyle Medicine and Health Promotion